aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 ![reference architecture for Generative AI assistance](https://github.com/aws-solutions-library-samples/guidance-to-summarize-sap-supply-chain-data-using-genai-on-aws/blob/main/assets/images/1.Architecture.jpeg?raw=true)

+The steps shown in the diagram are as follows:

+1) Use Amazon S3 to store the data extract from SAP using your favorite tool or procedure; the data can be in CSV or JSON format.
+This guidance uses csv

+2) Amazon Athena uses AWS Glue Data Catalog (not shown in diagram) to query the tables directly in Amazon S3

+3) User interacts with StreamLit chat application to perform tasks or ask questions

+4) Amazon Lex natural language chatbot curates communication to handle the response & sends the users question to AWS Lambda for processing

+5) AWS Lambda sends the response back to the Chat App via Amazon Lex.
+Lex stores the message history in a session

+6) The AWS Lambda function uses LangChain to formulate Athena query and retrieves relevant data

+7) The AWS Lambda invokes Amazon Bedrock endpoint and provides the user question and relevant data from Athena.
+Amazon Bedrock responds with answer in human readable format

 ## Cost

 _We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._